First steps with Nix

 global flake:nixpkgs github:NixOS/nixpkgs/nixpkgs-unstable

-A registry is simply a mapping of flake alias to Flake URL.
+A registry is simply a shortcut mapping (like nixpkgs) to a full Flake URL (like github:NixOS/nixpkgs/nixpkgs-unstable).

 ❯ nix flake metadata nixpkgs --json | nix run nixpkgs#jq -- -r .locked.rev